 - Providing counsel on compliance with Federal Trade Commission (FTC) rules, including the ID Theft Red Flags Rule, the Address Discrepancy Rule, and other disclosures and safeguards for online, mobile, and social media information collection, use, and sharing practices

-- Updating clients on new developments in privacy laws, regulations, and standards, and reviewing and revising policies, practices, procedures, where needed, to ensure compliance with those developments
+- Updating clients on new developments in privacy laws, regulations, and standards, and reviewing and revising policies, practices, and procedures, where needed, to ensure compliance with those developments

 Workplace Privacy Strategies

 Ever-changing privacy laws and requirements, along with advances in technology, have been creating new challenges and opportunities for employers.
 For instance, employers face restrictions on the type of information about employees and job applicants that they can collect and utilize in order to make shrewd business and employment decisions.
 These restrictions relate to such areas as background checks, employee monitoring, employee biometric information, and the transfer and maintenance of employee data and employee health-related information.
 Workplace privacy-related issues also arise under the Americans with Disabilities Act, the FCRA, the GDPR, and the FACTA, among other laws.

 The Privacy, Cybersecurity, and Data Asset Management Group at Epstein Becker Green has the knowledge and experience necessary to effectively guide employers through the complexities of workplace privacy and cybersecurity.

 We help employers properly balance privacy considerations with workforce management concerns and employee data collection and protection.
 Our services in this area include the following: